Feeding your baby during a hospital admission

 How can I ‘protect my baby’ from my illness?

 Very few maternal illnesses require you to stop breastfeeding.
-If you are admitted with an infection it is particularly beneficial for you to continue to breastfeed; your body’s first response to illness is to make specifically designed antibodies that pass into your breast milk to protect your baby.
+If you are admitted with an infection, it is particularly beneficial for you to continue to breastfeed; your body’s first response to illness is to make specifically designed antibodies that pass into your breast milk to protect your baby.
 By the time you start to feel ill your baby is already receiving protection against your infection.

 How can I prepare for my hospital admission?

-anticipate that at any time you will be unable to breastfeed your baby while you are in hospital, you may consider expressing and storing breast milk prior to your admission.
+If your admission is planned it is useful to consider your goals for breastfeeding in relation to your baby’s age, the expected length of your stay and the help available from family and friends.
+If you anticipate that at any time you will be unable to breastfeed your baby while you are in hospital, you may consider expressing and storing breast milk prior to your admission.
 A discussion with your medical team about the medications they are likely to give you would be helpful, to ensure their safety in breastfeeding, or to discuss alternatives.

 If I am unable or choose not to breastfeed how often should I express my milk?